inssein/mainframe/README.md

 ## Automation

-We are going to use Terraform as much as possible for automation.
+Terraform is used as much as possible for automation.
 It may not be perfectly suited for this task, but see goal #1.

 Ensure terraform is installed by running: